 When screening prospective tenants:

 - If there is an eviction history, that is a no-go.
 If there is any kind of eviction on the record, the chances of us proceeding are maybe 10 percent.
 There have been some rare exceptions where evictions were wrongly reported.
-We researched them and considered the facts and ultimately rented to the prospective tenants.
+We researched them, considered the facts, and ultimately rented to the prospective tenants.

 - Verify income.
 You will want your tenants to have three times the monthly rent to justify renting the property and to have enough of a buffer to afford to pay the rent.

 As I always say, “Business is easy.
 People make it difficult.”
 Consider the people factor.
 You have to focus on the people in whatever you do.

 Try to always underestimate your income and overestimate your expenses.
 Looking at the worst-case scenario will help you mitigate the risk and succeed!